Nine Features and Signs of Endometriosis EVERY Woman Should Be Aware Of

 We’ve explained what it is, and here I want to address which parts of the body are most often affected by Endometriosis.

-They are the ovaries and the tissues around them that support the womb, the fallopian tube, the bladder, the large bowel, and the kidney tubes.
+The ovaries and the tissues around them support the womb, the fallopian tube, the bladder, the large bowel, and the kidney tubes.
 Away from the lower trunk area, the chest is a popular location for endometriosis to grow.

 Endometriosis affects 1 in 6 to 10 women, so it’s much more common than we often realise.

-It also affects women differently – so women do not all have the same set of symptoms.
+It also affects women differently, so they do not all have the same symptoms.
 They can spread to different locations, and laparoscopy is best to help see these organs and locate any abnormal tissues/cysts.

 It can take a long time for endometriosis diagnosis because people still believe that period pain or having heavy periods is normal.